biopet/biopet/docs/pipelines/gentrap.md

 }
 ~~~

+#### Example configurations

+In most cases, it's practical to combine the samples and settings configuration into one file.
+Here is an [example config file](/examples/gentrap_example.json) where both samples and settings are stored into one file.
+Note also that there are additional tool configurations in the config file.

 ## Running Gentrap

 As with other pipelines in the Biopet suite, Gentrap can be run by specifying the pipeline after the `pipeline` subcommand:

 ~~~
-java -jar </path/to/biopet.jar> pipeline gentrap -config </path/to/config.json> -qsub -jobParaEnv BWA -run
+$ java -jar </path/to/biopet.jar> pipeline gentrap -config </path/to/config.json> -qsub -jobParaEnv BWA -run
 ~~~

-If you already have the `biopet` environment module loaded, you can also simply call `biopet`:
+You can also use the `biopet` environment module (recommended) when you are running the pipeline in SHARK:

 ~~~
+$ module load biopet/v0.3.1
-biopet pipeline gentrap -config </path/to/config.json> -qsub -jobParaEnv BWA -run
+$ biopet pipeline gentrap -config </path/to/config.json> -qsub -jobParaEnv BWA -run
 ~~~

 It is also a good idea to specify retries (we recomend `-retry 3` up to `-retry 5`) so that cluster glitches do not interfere with your pipeline runs.